UKRAINE: West should stand up to shelling of nuclear plants

 Murray Horne, Cressy

-Contrary to David Crowe’s article (″Albanese rides tandem on warfare″, Comment, 4/3), in relation to Australia’s response on the Ukraine atrocity I’m certain most Australians, Labor and Coalition voters alike, could be aghast if Anthony Albanese sought to tell apart Labor’s stance from that of the federal government.
-It would in all probability be electoral suicide and rightly so.
+Contrary to David Crowe’s article (″Albanese rides tandem on battle″, Comment, 4/3), in the case of Australia’s response on the Ukraine atrocity I’m positive most Australians, Labor and Coalition voters alike, can be aghast if Anthony Albanese sought to differentiate Labor’s stance from that of the federal government.
+It would most likely be electoral suicide and rightly so.
 It is a matter that ought to play no half within the election.

-Senior members of the Coalition authorities have been criticised lately for damaging our conventional bipartisan method to nationwide safety points.
-For Crowe to criticise Albanese for supporting what Scott Morrison decides we are able to do now to assist Ukraine smacks of damned in the event you do and damned in the event you don’t.
+Senior members of the Coalition authorities have been criticised just lately for damaging our conventional bipartisan method to nationwide safety points.
+For Crowe to criticise Albanese for supporting what Scott Morrison decides we are able to do now to assist Ukraine smacks of damned for those who do and damned for those who don’t.

 Bill King,